aimms/how-to/Articles/197/197-reading-data-from-excel.rst

 #.
 This library supports Excel macros.

 #.
 In this example, the name manager of Excel provided consistent names in the named ranges.
-When names are not consistent, the code would become signficantly more complicated.
+When names are not consistent, the code would become significantly more complicated.

 #.
 This library doesn't make any assumptions about the placing of data in columns.